Gift tax in the United States: U.S. Federal gift tax contrasted with U.S. Federal income tax treatment of gifts

-Pursuant to 26 USC 102(c), the receipt of a gift, bequest, devise, or inheritance is not included in gross income.
+Under 26 USC 102(c), the receipt of a gift, bequest, devise, or inheritance is not included in gross income.
 Thus, a taxpayer does not include the value of the gift when filing an income tax return.
-Although many items might appear to be gift, courts have held the most critical factor is the transferor's intent.
+Although many items might appear to be gifts, courts have held that the transferor's intent is the most critical factor.
 The transferor must demonstrate a "detached and disinterested generosity" when giving the gift to exclude the value of the gift from the taxpayer's gross income.
 The courts have defined "gift" as proceeds from a "detached and disinterested generosity."

 "Gifts" received from employers that benefit employees are not excluded from taxation. clearly states employers cannot exclude as a gift anything transferred to an employee that benefits the employee.
 Consequently, an employer cannot "gift" an employee's salary to avoid taxation.

 Gifts from certain parties will always be taxed for U.S. Federal income tax purposes.
-Under Internal Revenue Code section 102(c), gifts transferred by or for an employer to, or for the benefit of, an employee cannot be excluded from the gross income of the employee for Federal income tax purposes.
-While there are some statutory exemptions under this rule for de minimis fringe amounts, and for achievement awards, the general rule is the employee must report a "gift" from the employer as income for Federal income tax purposes.
+Under Internal Revenue Code section 102(c), gifts transferred by or for an employer to, or for the benefit of, an employee cannot be excluded from the employee's gross income for federal income tax purposes.
+While there are some statutory exemptions under this rule for de minimis fringe amounts and achievement awards, the general rule is the employee must report a "gift" from the employer as income for Federal income tax purposes.
 The foundation for the preceding rule is the presumption that employers do not give employees items of value out of "detached and disinterested generosity" due to the existing employment relationship.

 Under Internal Revenue Code section 102(b)(1), income subsequently derived from any property received as a gift is not excludable from the income taxed to the recipient.
 In addition, under Internal Revenue Code section 102(b)(2), a donor may not circumvent this requirement by giving only the income and not the property itself to the recipient.
 Thus, a gift of income is always income to the recipient.
 Permitting such an exclusion would allow the donor and the recipient to avoid paying taxes on the income received, a loophole Congress has chosen to eliminate.